Henry Friendly: Education

-Harvard housed the nation's leading faculty devoted to European history, which became Friendly's specialty.
+Harvard housed the nation's leading faculty devoted to European history, in which Friendly excelled.
 He took courses under prominent scholars Charles Homer Haskins, Archibald Cary Coolidge, and Frederick Jackson Turner.
-He was exposed to government under president Abbott Lowell, then European diplomatic history under William Langer.
+He studied government under Harvard president Abbott Lowell, and was exposed to European diplomatic history under William Langer.
 The professor he admired the most was Charles Howard McIlwain, whose course in medieval England he credited with being "the greatest educational experience I had at Harvard College."
-The medievalist urged that "one must read words as they meant to the people of the times rather than as they mean to us," advice Friendly adopted.
-A paper titled "Church and State in England under William the Conqueror," written in McIlwain's course, earned Friendly the Bowdoin Prize; members of the faculty told him it could easily be accepted as a doctoral dissertation.
-(Note: Previously, in his junior year, Friendy won the Bowdoin's second place prize with a paper examining Italian statesmen Camillo Benso and Giuseppe Garibaldi.)
-History professor Frederick Merk judged one exam answer given by Friendly as worthy of publication in an academic journal and assured him that he would eventually be appointed to the faculty.
-McIlwain was so impressed with Friendly's work that he encouraged him to study medieval history with the promise of a Harvard professorship.
+The medievalist urged that "one must read words as they meant to the people of the times rather than as they mean to us," advice Friendly later adopted as a judge.
+A paper written in McIlwain's course, "Church and State in England under William the Conqueror," earned Friendly the Bowdoin Prize; members of the faculty told him the essay could easily be accepted as a doctoral dissertation.
+(Note: Previously, in his junior year, Friendly won the Bowdoin's second place prize with a paper examining Italian statesmen Camillo Benso and Giuseppe Garibaldi.)
+In one exam, Frederick Merk judged an answer Friendly wrote as worthy of publication in an academic journal and assured him that he eventually would be appointed to the faculty.
+Friendly's work impressed McIlwain to such a degree that he encouraged him to study medieval history with the promise of a Harvard professorship.

-In 1923, Friendly graduated summa cum laude and first in his class at only age 19, "importuned to continue on for a doctorate."
-His reputation at Harvard was such that, when he defended his senior thesis, the number of professors and students that came in attendance was so great that the defense was moved to Sanders Theater.
+In 1923, Friendly graduated first in his class, summa cum laude, at just 19 years old, "importuned to continue on for a doctorate."
+His reputation at Harvard was such that, when he defended his senior thesis, the defense was moved to Sanders Theater to accommodate the professors and students who came to observe.